ppreshh/GuitarTutor/README.md

 ### MVP Features

-- Identify chords by placing markers to denote where fingers are placed
+- Identify chords by placing markers to denote where fingers and capo are placed
 - Hear what's set with full strums (maybe finger style later)
 - Save chords in order to make progressions
 - Name those saves, and be able to reload them